kermitt2/biblio-glutton/Readme.md

     - `GET host:port/service/lookup?jtitle=JOURNAL_TITLE&volume=VOLUME&firstPage=FIRST_PAGE&firstAuthor=FIRST_AUTHOR_SURNAME&atitle=ARTICLE_TITLE`

+or:

+    - `GET host:port/service/lookup?biblio=BIBLIO_STRING&atitle=ARTICLE_TITLE&firstAuthor=FIRST_AUTHOR_SURNAME&year=YYYY`

+It is also possible to combine a strong identifier with validation metadata.
+In this case, if the DOI appears conflicting with the provided metadata, no results will be returned, as a way to detect invalid DOI with post-validation:

+    - `GET host:port/service/lookup?doi=DOI&atitle=ARTICLE_TITLE&firstAuthor=FIRST_AUTHOR_SURNAME`

 biblio-glutton will make the best use of all the parameters sent to retrieve in the fastest way a record and apply matching threashold to avoid false positive.
-It is advised to send as much metadata as possible to try to optimize the DOI matching in term of speed and accuracy, and when possible a full raw bibliographical string.
+It is advised to send __as much metadata as possible__ to try to optimize the DOI matching in term of speed and accuracy, and when possible a full raw bibliographical string.

+The more metadata are available in the query, the better.
+The original raw bibliographical string is also be exploited when availableto control the bibliographical record matching.

-In case you are only interested by the Open Access URL for a bibliographical object, the open Access resolver API returns the OA PDF link (URL) only via an identifier:
+For convenience, in case you are only interested by the Open Access URL for a bibliographical object, the open Access resolver API returns the OA PDF link (URL) only via an identifier:

 - return the best Open Access URL if available
     - `GET host:port/service/oa?doi=DOI` return the best Open Accss PDF url for a given DOI